bioinformatics-potsdam/pacbiohifi-seq-app/README.md

                   name of the sequencing facility or center and the person
 ```
 - You can also host on tapyr template [template](https://github.com/Appsilon/tapyr-template)
-- **To do tomorrow: add the path declaration, parameters settings, add the bins and check for the release version.**
+- **To do today: add the path declaration, parameters settings, add the bins and check for the release version.**
+- **To do today: add the support for the pdf export, add the support for the email dispatch.**

 Gaurav \
 Academic Staff Member \